theodruilhe/Quantized-LLAMA/README.md

 4. **Scalability:**
    - Larger models improve accuracy but increase memory usage, presenting challenges for deployment in resource-constrained scenarios.

+---

-#### Potential Use on CPU
+### Potential Use on CPU

+Quantized models hold significant promise for CPU-based inference, particularly in scenarios where GPU resources are unavailable or cost-prohibitive.
+The reduced memory footprint of quantized models could make them highly efficient for inference on devices with limited resources, such as laptops, edge devices, or standard servers.

-While quantized models offer significant memory savings, their potential use on CPU for inference is highly relevant for environments without access to GPUs.
-However, the current implementation relies on the `bitsandbytes` library, which is GPU-only and does not support quantization on devices like the Apple M1 chip.
+However, as the current implementation relies on the `bitsandbytes` library, which supports GPU-only operations, I could not test the quantized model on my Apple M1 CPU.
+This limitation prevented direct evaluation of the model's performance on CPU hardware.

-As a result, I could not test the quantized model on my M1-based CPU.
-Further work is required to adapt and evaluate the performance of quantized models on CPU-based systems.
-This would enable deployment in a wider range of hardware environments, including laptops and servers without dedicated GPUs.
-Unfortunately, due to time constraints, this testing was not performed in the current project.
+---

+### Hypothesis: Quantized Models on CPU

+I suppose that quantized models would exhibit **significant latency improvements on CPUs** compared to full-precision models.
+The reasons for this include:

+1. **Smaller Model Size:** The reduced memory footprint of quantized models would result in faster memory access and reduced data movement, which is particularly advantageous on CPUs.
+2. **Integer Arithmetic:** Quantized models leverage integer arithmetic instead of floating-point computations, which is generally more efficient on CPUs that are optimized for such operations.
+3. **Scalability for Edge Devices:** With lower memory requirements, quantized models could be deployed on edge devices, offering faster inference without requiring high-end hardware.

+Testing this hypothesis would involve adapting the quantization process for CPU compatibility and measuring metrics like latency, memory usage, and accuracy on representative hardware.
+Unfortunately, due to time constraints, I was unable to explore this avenue in the current project.

+Future work should focus on adapting and evaluating the quantized model for CPU environments to validate this hypothesis and unlock broader deployment possibilities.

 ## Deliverables